Followers

 The Kentuckian

-It is time we turn our attention to the south once more.
-The region is replete with first patriots whose names were legend to the generations following the struggle for independence but are lost in the mists of time.
-The southern struggle was most remembered by the exploits of Marion and Sumter.
-But countless others played roles large and small.
-Not the least of these were those badasses called the “Over Mountain Men.”
-Hard-nosed and hard-fisted settlers west of the Appalachian Mountains steeped in hunting, fighting, and hard liquor.
+It is time we turn our attention to the South once more.
+The region is full of first patriots whose names were legendary to the generations after the struggle for independence but are now faded into the mists of time.
+The Southern struggle is most remembered for the exploits of Marion and Sumter.
+Yet countless others played roles both big and small.
+Not the least of these were those tough fighters called the “Over Mountain Men.”
+Hard-nosed and tough-fisted settlers west of the Appalachian Mountains, experienced in hunting, fighting, and hard liquor.
 This edition profiles one of these: Isaac Shelby.

 Family of Migrants

-Isaac Shelby was born in Hagerstown, Maryland on 11 December 1750.
-His father, Evan Shelby, hailed from Tregaron, Cardiganshire, Wales, and had come to America in 1734.
-About 1773, Evan moved his family to the Holston region of what is now upper East Tennessee but was then part Virginia.
+Isaac Shelby was born in Hagerstown, Maryland, on December 11, 1750.
+His father, Evan Shelby, from Tregaron, Cardiganshire, Wales, had come to America in 1734.
+Around 1773, Evan moved his family to the Holston region of what is now upper East Tennessee, which was then part of Virginia.

 were the western frontier